 T.C.
-104, as shipped, is a fluid liquid, somewhat translucent, with a light greenish color.
+121-HD-N, as shipped, is a fluid liquid, somewhat translucent, with a light greenish color.
 It has a viscosity slightly greater than water.
-The concentrated material and its solutions are moderately alkaline, giving pH values between 8.5 and 9.5 at 20°C. The product is stable and resistant to heat and contamination to unusually degrees in normal use, although adulteration with mineral acids should be avoided.
-A tendency for the collection of a thin layer of light yellow froth upon the surface of the undiluted liquid is normal and indicates that the solution is saturated with one of the inhibitors.
+The concentrated material and its solutions are moderately alkaline, giving pH values between 8.5 and 9.5 at 20°C. Thevproduct is stable and resistant to heat and contamination to unusual degrees in normal use.
+Adulteration with mineral acids should be avoided.
+A thin layer of light yellow froth tends to collect upon the surface of the undiluted liquid.
+This is normal and indicates only that the solution is saturated with one of the inhibitors.
 T.C.
-104 is completely dilutable with water to form uniform dispersions of somewhat turbid characteristics but leaves films on metals after drying of non-tacky properties and high resistance to oxygen attack.
-The films are also a barrier to sulfurous and ozone fumes resulting in a special beneficial anti-tarnish attribute when applied to silver and copper alloy surfaces.
+121-HD-N completely dilutes with water to form uniform dispersions of somewhat turbid characteristics.
+After drying, T.C.
+121-HD-N leaves a film that has non-tacky properties and a high resistance to oxygen attacks.
+The film is also a barrier to sulfurous and ozone fumes resulting in a special beneficial anti-tarnish attribute when applied to silver and copper alloy surfaces.